Paid $349.99 Tested 1–4 weeks

 Day-to-day, the bench earns its place.
 It moves reasonably well on the floor when I need to reposition it in the garage — not effortless, but one-person manageable.
 The folding feature is real and useful.
 I fold it against the wall on days I need the floor space, and it takes under a minute each direction.

-Does the Keppi Bench3000 MAX fold up for storage?
+How compact does the Bench3000 MAX fold for storage?

 Liked this review?